“McPherson, if you know anything about faces, look at mine. How singularly innocent I look this morning. Have you ever seen such candid eyes?”

 Just after Waldo’s opening narration, we finally get our first glimpse of him.
 He is soaking in the bathtub of his “lavish” bathroom (Waldo’s term, of course; it is roughly the size of my New York apartment).
 There he sits on this blazing Sunday, up to his chest in tepid water, writing on a desktop.
 He is middle-aged, thin, pasty, sunken-chested, graying, with a face that is not handsome but memorable, theatrical, and easy to caricature, and a voice vibrant with malice, curiosity, and disdain.
 He entertains McPherson from the tub the same way LBJ held conferences from the toilet, to assert his dominance, and then rises from it without embarrassment, giving McPherson the Full Waldo.
 We know this because we hear the splash of Waldo’s getting up in the tub, and a brief smirk crosses McPherson’s impassive face.
 Waldo’s second purpose here is to graphically demonstrate to the detective that he has nothing to hide.

 Caspary’s Waldo is as physically different from Clifton Webb as two men could be.
 Caspary’s Waldo weighs 250 pounds and has a Van Dyke beard.
 Laird Cregar was the obvious actor to play Waldo when 20th-Century Fox bought the rights to Caspary’s book in June, 1943, and the studio’s press release announced Cregar and George Sanders for the leads.
-But a lot happened between then and the movie Laura eventually became—for a long time Preminger was the only person who really believed in the project, but he marshaled his enormous energy, will and vision and against formidable odds and obstacles somehow managed to make Laura the film he wanted to make.
+But a lot happened between then and the movie Laura eventually became.
+For a long time Preminger was the only person who really believed in the project, but he marshaled his enormous energy, will and vision and against formidable odds and obstacles somehow managed to make Laura the film he wanted to make.
 His Waldo was the haughty, cadaverous Webb.
 Caspary’s Waldo is as insulting as Preminger’s, but not as succinct.
-Caspary sometimes said Waldo was partly modeled on Algonquin Round Table regular Alexander Woollcott, a pasty, rotund columnist, radio commentator and all-around character in the New York theatrical and literary scene, he was also the inspiration for Sheridan Whiteside in The Man Who Came to Dinner; on other occasions she denied it.
+Caspary sometimes said Waldo was partly modeled on Algonquin Round Table regular Alexander Woollcott, a pasty, rotund columnist, radio commentator and all-around character in the New York theatrical and literary scene who was also the inspiration for Sheridan Whiteside in The Man Who Came to Dinner.
 But Caspary’s Waldo sounds like Woollcott, his rhetorical style flowery and ornamented.
 Preminger credited one of his screenwriters, the poet Samuel Hoffenstein, with transforming Caspary’s wordy Waldo into the movie’s terser but no less self-dramatizing version of the character.

 Waldo’s Laura is a dream, and the reality of Laura creates a conflict for Waldo that he cannot resolve.
-When McPherson falls in love with Laura the murder victim, his infatuation is first kindled via Waldo’s seductive depiction of her, then by McPherson’s fetishistic investigation of Laura’s personal effects in her apartment.
+When McPherson falls in love with Laura the murder victim, his infatuation is first kindled via Waldo’s seductive depiction of her, then by McPherson’s fetishistic investigation of her personal effects.
 It would be routine for the detective to read the victim’s correspondence, but McPherson indulges his burgeoning feelings with less ethical investigation, taking the top off a bottle of her perfume and inhaling it, obviously fantasizing about her.
 Thus, as Veneti points out, Laura is “a shared dream between two men.”

 In the end Waldo is as tragic as he is dangerous, and that’s what makes him so compelling.
 His whole life is built on the fragile structure he has constructed, a huge collection of priceless glass, and his dream of Laura is central to that structure.
 Without her as his muse to see him as so many things he suffers from knowing he is not—a kind, gentle, sympathetic person, and a man—the whole thing collapses.
 His life becomes unbearable, and he has no option but to end it and to take his creation with him.
 The idealized relationship he spins to McPherson is a living death, a closed system in which he and Laura forever remain frozen in place.
 Laura is too much alive to submit to this static condition.
 Waldo, speaking of McPherson, tells Laura: “I don’t deny that he’s infatuated with you in some warped way of his own.
 But he isn’t capable of any normal, warm human relationship.”
 That is, he thinks he’s talking about McPherson, but we know what Waldo, as clever as he is, cannot see: He’s really describing himself.